Everything you need to know about the tiny teacup Yorkie. Is this the perfect puppy for you? We look at the pros and cons of teacup Yorkies.

-Is it possible that this miniaturisation experiment that we humans are carrying out on dogs, could be harmful to the dogs themselves?
+Is it possible that this miniaturization experiment that we are carrying out on dogs could be harmful to the dogs?

-The question many people are asking is ” Is miniaturization harmful” and “should we be making our tiny dog breeds even tinier?”
+The questions many people ask are: Is miniaturization harmful?
+Should we be making tiny dog breeds even tinier?

-These are tough questions, because our instinct when we see something unbelievably cute and attractive, is to dismiss the negative aspects of owning one, and to focus on the benefits and the appeal.
+These are tough questions.
+Our instinct when we see something unbelievably cute and attractive is to dismiss the negative and focus on the benefits and the appeal.

 And there are benefits to owning a very tiny dog.
 We’ll look at the downsides in a moment.

-And let’s face it, who these days has time to train their dog to the level we’d all like to enjoy.
-Or to exercise a demanding full size four legged dynamo.
+And let’s face it, who has the time these days to train their dog to the level they’d like?
+Or to exercise a demanding full-size, four-legged dynamo?

-The benefits of little dogs are that you can often avoid some of these problems.
+The benefits of little dogs are that you can avoid most of these problems.

 Smaller dogs are more portable and more manageable.
 They take up less space, shed less hair and generally have less impact on a home than a big dog.